robert-saramet/alset-v2/index.md

 The Haar cascade model is used with opencv, thus traffic signs can easily be implemented with the scripts in the "tools" folder.
 The pipeline consists of creating a reasonable number of positive samples (500+ images that contain the sign) and at least half the number of negative images (images that do not contain the sign).
 The dataset we used can be found [here](https://www.mapillary.com/dataset/trafficsign) and consists of ~40000 images in total, all labeled in JSON files.

 Next, a pos.txt file must be created containing all the positive image filenames (this can be achieved via the tools/parse_json.py script).
 It will be used for creating the .vec file.
 To do that, you will also need the opencv toolkit.
 On UNIX systems, the package manager can install everything for you, but on Windows you have to download the [3.4.x version](https://sourceforge.net/projects/opencvlibrary/files/opencv-win/), not the latest one, since future versions no longer contain the cascade training toolkit.
 After downloading the opencv tools, you are ready to start.
-To generate the .vec file mentioned earlier, you need to use the `openv_createsamples`{:.shell} program.
+To generate the .vec file mentioned earlier, you need to use the `openv_createsamples` program.
 For example:

 ```
 openv_createsamples -info pos.txt -w 24 -h 24 -num 1000 -vec pos.vec
 ```

-With the .vec file you've just created and a neg.txt file containing all the negative images filenames, you can use the `opencv_traincascade`{:.shell} program:
+With the .vec file you've just created and a neg.txt file containing all the negative images filenames, you can use the `opencv_traincascade` program:

 ```shell
 opencv_traincascade -data YourCascadeFolder/ -vec pos.vec -bg neg.txt -w 24 -h 24 -numPos YourNumOfPosImg, -numNeg YourNumOfNegImg